Sbarro restaurant suicide bombing: Aftermath

-In response to the attack, Israel shut down the unofficial Palestinian "foreign office" in Jerusalem, at the Orient House.
+Reactions

 Foreign Minister Peres said that "If the Palestinian Authority had acted with the necessary determination and carried out preventive detentions of Hamas terrorists and their operators, the murders today in Jerusalem would have been prevented."

 Within the Palestinian Territories, Hamas claimed responsibility for the bombing which it praised as a "retaliation of the Palestinian people" against Israel.
 President of the Palestine Liberation Organization and of the Palestinian Authority Yasser Arafat condemned the "bombing attack ... in West Jerusalem and I denounce all acts that harm civilians." but the Palestinian Authority blamed Israeli prime minister Ariel Sharon for provoking the attack and stated it held him "fully responsible for what happened.
 The assassinations, the killings and the terrorism that he has practised and escalated in recent weeks led to this result."
+The following day, the PA claimed that they had arrested two people "in connection with the Sbarro bombing".

 U.S. President George W. Bush expressed condolences and stated, "I deplore and strongly condemn the terrorist bombing in downtown Jerusalem today.
 My heartfelt sympathies and those of the American people are with the victims of this terrible tragedy and their families."
 Bush demanded Arafat to "condemn this horrific terrorist attack, act now to arrest and bring to justice those responsible, and take immediate, sustained action to prevent future terrorist attacks."

-According to the U.N. press release, "UN Secretary-General Kofi Annan condemned today's terror attack by a suicide bomber in Jerusalem.
-He deplored all acts of terror and is deeply disturbed by the terrible loss of life."
+According to the U.N. press release, UN Secretary-General Kofi Annan strongly condemns today’s suicide bomb attack in the city of Netanya in Israel in which at least 15 Israeli citizens were killed and many others wounded.
+He reiterates his conviction that such terrorist attacks are morally repugnant and immensely harmful to the Palestinian cause.
+He extends his heartfelt condolences to the Government of Israel and to the families of the victims of this attack."
+He "[urged] all sides to exercise maximum restraint and not to allow the enemies of peace to derail the current efforts to secure a durable ceasefire and to implement the Tenet and Mitchell plans."
 According to the Belgian EU Presidency, "The Presidency of the European Union unreservedly condemns the bombing of a Jerusalem shopping centre today, 9 August.
 It abhors this cowardly act which mainly claimed the lives of innocent civilians."